Causally Testing Gender Bias in LLMs: A Case Study on Occupational Bias: Gender Verbalizations

 \section{Gender Verbalizations}

-As can be seen in Table \ref{tab:taskprompts}, prompt number one uses a variety of expressions for different genders.
-These expressions were chosen by exploring generations and log probabilities of GPT-3 with the given prompt.
+As it can be seen in Table \ref{tab:taskprompts}, task prompt number one uses a variety of expressions for different genders.
 Below is a complete list of expressions.
 Note that for all expressions, both probabilities of capitalized and non-capitalized expressions were measured and taken into account when computing probabilities of gender associations.